top of page

 How to Lower Your Warehouse Insurance Costs in Indiana

-• Bundle liability and property coverage into a BOP
+• Bundle liability and property into a Business Owner’s Policy

 FAQ: Indiana Warehouse Insurance Costs

-Is warehouse business insurance required by law in Indiana?
+Is warehouse insurance required by law in Indiana?

-Indiana requires workers’ compensation insurance if you have employees.
-Other coverages are not mandated statewide but are commonly required by landlords and clients.
+Workers’ compensation is required if you have employees.
+Other coverages are not required by law but are commonly required by contracts and leases.

 Get a Warehouse Insurance Quote in Indiana Today